 The RAS holds regular monthly meetings from October to May covering all aspects of astronomy and solid-earth geophysics, planetary sciences and solar-terrestrial physics.
 Usually, a pair of Specialist Discussion meetings for Fellows are followed by a more general Astronomy & Geophysics ('Ordinary') meeting, open to the public.

 These regular meetings are held on the second Friday of the month, normally in the RAS and Geological Society lecture theatres (both at Burlington House, London).
 A map to these locations can be found here, and webcasts/podcasts of a number of meetings are available.

 In April, the meeting is usually subsumed into the annual week-long RAS National Astronomy Meeting (NAM).
-2013 will be an exception, as the 2013 NAM takes place from 1-5 July in St Andrews, Scotland.
+2013 and 2014 are exceptions, as NAM has been moved to July for both those years.

 E-bulletins summarising imminent meetings can be subscribed to freely.